ubccr/xdmod/docs/upgrade.md

 config file following the [Apache configuration](configuration.html#apache-configuration) instructions.

 If you have edited the previous Apache config file (`/etc/httpd/conf.d/xdmod.conf`) then it will be saved in `/etc/httpd/conf.d/xdmod.conf.rpmsave`.
-If the XDMoD instance was using the original configuration unmodified then the old file will be removed.
+If the Open XDMoD instance was using the original configuration unmodified then the old file will be removed.

 ### Download Latest Open XDMoD RPM package